Mayor Walsh signs fair housing zoning amendment

 “To reverse the exclusionary housing practices of the past that have kept families of color from accessing safe and secure housing and building generational wealth, we must support aggressive new housing policies that promote equity and fairness,” said Mayor Walsh.
 “By adopting affirmative fair housing requirements into our zoning code, and asking our developers to do more to fight displacement and create housing for all, Boston will serve as the national leader on fair housing practices.
-I look forward to signing this amendment into law, and thank Councilor Edwards for her steadfast leadership to see this amendment through, and Councilor Bok for her partnership and her expertise on this effort, which was critical to helping shape this final proposal.”
+I thank Councilor Edwards for her steadfast leadership to see this amendment through, and Councilor Bok for her partnership and her expertise on this effort, which was critical to helping shape this final proposal.”

 “This zoning amendment will codify the work we are doing every day at the BPDA to create better access to safe and affordable housing for Boston’s residents,” said BPDA Director Brian Golden.
 “In Boston, we are committed to advancing real solutions to solve our most challenging problems, and I am grateful for the work of our staff and many City of Boston colleagues to help us reach this historic milestone.”